Normalization for planar string diagrams and a quadratic equivalence algorithm: Linear-time solution to the word problem in the connected case

 We translate any string diagram $D$ to a directed planar map $\gamma(D)$ by replacing each vertex by the gadget below.
 The original edges coming from $D$ inherit their orientation from the string diagram (top to bottom), and we add two dangling edges for each vertex.
 These additional dangling edges are useful for vertices with only inputs or only outputs by blocking any cyclic permutation of these edges around the vertex.\footnote{These dangling edges are only useful for vertices with only inputs or only outputs but we choose to add them to all vertices for the sake of uniformity.}

-\begin{theorem} Any two connected diagrams are equivalent if and only if the induced directed maps are isomorphic. \end{theorem}
+\begin{thm} Any two connected diagrams are equivalent if and only if the induced directed maps are isomorphic. \end{thm}

 \begin{proof} Exchanges on connected diagrams preserve the translation to directed maps so any two equivalent connected diagrams are mapped to isomorphic directed maps.
 For the converse direction, we can therefore assume that the two diagrams $D, D'$ are in right normal form.
 Let $\phi$ be the map isomorphism between the corresponding directed maps $\gamma(D), \gamma(D')$.
 First, $\gamma(D)$ and $\gamma(D')$ have the same number of vertices and so do $D$ and $D'$.
+Call $n$ the number of vertices of $D$.

 We prove by induction on $n$ that $D = D'$.
 We reuse the induction technique introduced in Section~\ref{sec:algorithm}: diagram $D$ contains a leaf or a face.